Chch double death: The tragedy of Beverley and Nick Mcilraith

 The pair had been dead for some time.

-A source say it was "a number of days" and "possibly up to three weeks" but their actual date of death is yet to be determined.
+A source says it was "a number of days" and "possibly up to three weeks" but their actual date of death is yet to be determined.

 It may even be left to a Coroner to make the final ruling.